Which city is cheaper, Cincinnati or Fort Lauderdale?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 In the summer, Fort Lauderdale is around the same temperature as Cincinnati.
-Typically, the summer temperatures in Fort Lauderdale in July are around 83°F (28°C), and Cincinnati is about 79°F (26°C).
+Typically, the summer temperatures in Fort Lauderdale in July average around 83°F (28°C), and Cincinnati averages at about 79°F (26°C).

 It's quite sunny in Cincinnati.
 The sun comes out a lot this time of the year in Fort Lauderdale.
 Fort Lauderdale usually receives around the same amount of sunshine as Cincinnati during summer.
 Fort Lauderdale gets 316 hours of sunny skies, while Cincinnati receives 298 hours of full sun in the summer.